-- All interested students will be invited to apply.
-Shortlisted candidates will be invited to an informal interview at the end of Semester 1, 2019.
+- All interested students are invited to apply.
+Shortlisted candidates will be invited to an informal interview in early July.
 For those students who will be overseas/interstate, phone interviews can be arranged.

 - Attend a training/planning workshop on the 25th of July.
 Ability to attend this day is a requirement for participating in the program.

 - Facilitate discussion and support participation in group-based activities.
 Don’t worry, you’ll be provided with resources, guidelines and training to enable this!

 - Make a commitment to attend at least half of all scheduled activities.
 There will be 2 mentors assigned to each group, so we ask that you coordinate with your counterpart to ensure at least one mentor is at each meet up.